Date Range Calculator

 When calculating a date range, it’s essential to decide whether the range is inclusive or exclusive.

-Inclusive includes both the start and the end date.
-For example, the range from January 1 to January 3 inclusive is three days.
+Inclusive date ranges includes both the start and the end date in the total number of days.
+For example, the range from January 1 to January 3, inclusive, is three days.

-Exclusive includes the start date but not the end date.
+Exclusive date ranges include the start date but not the end date.
 Using the above example, the range from January 1 to January 3 exclusive is two days.

-Our calculators and the DAYS function in Excel and Sheets all use the exclusive method.
-If you need to calculate a range inclusive of the start and end dates, then you need to add 1 to the resulting range to account for this.
+Our calculators, as well as the DAYS function in Excel and Sheets all use the exclusive method.
+If you use one of these tools and you need to calculate a range inclusive of the start and end dates, then you need to add 1 to the resulting range to account for this discrepancy.

 You might also like our time calculator.